Trashytalk/scraper/README.md

 - **Captcha solving** – `business_intel_scraper.backend.security.captcha` integrates with configurable providers like 2Captcha.
 - **Advanced proxy management** – proxy rotation works with simple providers; integration with commercial proxy APIs is planned.
 - **Geocoding helpers** – addresses are geocoded via OpenStreetMap Nominatim or Google when a `GOOGLE_API_KEY` is provided.
-- **Full frontend dashboard** – the included frontend is a minimal placeholder meant for development.
+- **Frontend dashboard** – a lightweight dashboard displays job progress, logs and scraped results in real time.
 - **Additional OSINT tools** – Shodan and Nmap scans are now available as Celery tasks.

 Contributions are welcome to help flesh out these areas.